Natnae-l/DigitalDen/README.md

 Contributions to DigitalDen are welcomed!
 If you wish to contribute, feel free to fork the repository and submit a pull request with your modifications.

 ## License:
 This project is licensed under the MIT License.
-For more information, refer to the [LICENSE](./LICENSE) file.

 ---